Open Space Commission

 - Roger Wickham

-- Sefra Maples, Alternate
+- Vacant, Alternate

-No vacancies exist on the Open Space Commission.
+One vacancy for the Alternate Member exists on the Open Space Commission.
 Letters of interest can be sent to the Commissioner’s office via email - Email the Commissioner’s Office or for more information, please call (970)728-3844.

 The San Miguel County Open Space Commission seeks to protect, conserve and enhance lands important for open space, recreation, natural habitat, agriculture and scenic beauty throughout San Miguel County for this and future generations.